UNC Health System

-Based in Smithfield, Johnston Health provides health care services for patients across Johnston County.
+Based in Smithfield, UNC Health Johnston provides health care services for patients across Johnston County.
 Johnston’s network includes a 199-bed acute care facility located in Smithfield and a newly-expanded, full-service 50-bed hospital in Clayton to help serve the fast-growing communities of northern and western Johnston County.

 Margaret R. Pardee Memorial Hospital joined UNC Health Care in 2012.
 The not-for-profit community hospital located in Hendersonville offers a 222-bed acute care facility and a range of services at locations throughout Henderson County.
 These include a Rehab & Wellness Center, a Health Education Center, Urgent Care and a comprehensive physicians practice network.

-Caldwell Memorial Hospital in Lenoir is a private, not-for-profit community hospital, with a 110-bed acute care facility and a provider network of more than 50 primary and specialty care physicians and advanced practice professionals.
+Caldwell UNC Health Care in Lenoir is a private, not-for-profit community hospital, with a 137-bed acute care facility, 10 off-site clinical facilities, six urgent cares, and a provider network of more than 50 primary and specialty care physicians and advanced practice professionals.
 Caldwell joined UNC Health Care in 2013.

-Wayne Memorial Hospital is a 316-bed community, not-for-profit hospital, which has been serving residents in Wayne County and surrounding areas for 120 years.
+Wayne UNC Health Care is a 316-bed community, not-for-profit hospital, which has been serving residents in Wayne County and surrounding areas for 120 years.
 With 1,700 employees and more than 150 physicians, our mission is to provide quality healthcare services through the compassionate hands of well-trained staff in a technologically advanced, cost-effective manner.